Quitzelcoat/Portfolio/README.md

 ## Steps (Rough)

-1. First create skeleton of the website by doing the following.
-Create the main page set up the text in the middle.
+First create skeleton of the website by doing the following.

+1. Create the main page set up the text in the middle.
+(Done)
 2. Create the navbar upside of it.
 3. Don't worry about the other designs yet.
 You will create all those designs later.
 4. Start creating the about page.
 Start by putting the img and the about info on it.